Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 so just look for an equivalent supported model that has the features you'd like to have.
 It's fine.
 They're all so very similar.
 Don't worry about it too much.

+### Anything else?

+One unfortunate truth about them being all so very similar is that if you want to buy something that will last for a decade or so, your options are a nullpointer.
+They will probably mostly work I guess for the most part, but there is no option where I would confidently say "Just buy this and you're set".

+Specifically, replacement parts availability is the key limiting factor.
+Roborock has been mostly alright there, but getting a replacement Dreame battery that isn't even more broken from the factory than the one it is replacing has proven to be difficult.
+This is of course even worse for the W10 (Pro) that has an oddly-shaped battery pack.
+Good luck finding replacements for that.

+The same can be said about oddly shaped consumables, though, for the most part, they're fortunately often interchangeable.
+Also, at least those you can probably manufacture at home using a 3d printer if you really try.

+There is definitely a lot of potential for hackers and/or businesspeople to create a non-shit aftermarket.
+Think for example a replacement battery that is actually a holder that allows a user to insert individual 18650 cells without the need of welding.<br/>
+And of course simple 3d models for brushes and idk how we could build the right filters and dustbags.
+You tell me.

+Anyway.<br/>
+Some food for thought.

 ## Affiliate links

 If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/Hypfer) instead